JuPfu/chelona/Readme.md

 With *Cheló̱na* you can
 - validate the syntax and semantic of a W3C RDF 1.1 turtle file
 - convert a turtle file into its canonical triple form
-- convert a turtle file into another format, e.g. JSON
+- convert a turtle file into another format, e.g. JSON (to be done)

 First Example
 =============